New Engineered Products Division is established.

 The famous Chase Percherons were used to haul freight and materials.

 Augustus Sabin Chase joins several local businesses in acquiring the U.S. Button Company.
 Chase becomes president.

 The Company is incorporated as the Waterbury Manufacturing Company and continues to make buttons but expands their manufacturing to include lamps, bed, upholstery trimmings, harness ornaments and more.

 Hitchcock Button Manufacturing is founded and later renamed U.S. Button Company

-Left to Right Back Row: Ed Williams, VP-Manufacturing; Keith Radabaugh, Controller; Tom Christie, VP-Sales & Marketing; Phil Moody, VP-Supply Chain & Continuous Improvement; Left to Right Front Row: Devin Denner, President; and Heidi Taylor, Director of Human Resources
+Left to Right Back Row: Ed Williams, VP-Manufacturing; Keith Radabaugh, Controller; Tom Christie, VP-Sales & Marketing; Phil Moody, VP-Supply Chain & Information Systems; Left to Right Front Row: Devin Denner, President; and Heidi Taylor, Director of Human Resources